 Date: A day before full moon day of Tazaugmone (fall to 11 Nov 2019)

 Duration: 1 days

 The rope weaving contest is held on the evening before the full moon.
-In this competition, teams of women enthusiastically compete from dusk till midnight for the title of most skilled weaving team of the saffron-coloured ‘Ma Thoe ThinGann’ robes.
+In this competition, teams of women enthusiastically compete from dusk till midnight for the title of most skilled weaving team of the saffron-colored ‘Ma Thoe ThinGann’ robes.
 The weaving is performed in traditional style.
 The skill and handicraft of the various teams is a feast for the eyes.
-The finished robes are presented to the Bhudda images around the pagodas at daybreak of the full moon day.
+The finished robes are presented to the Buddha images around the pagodas at the daybreak of the full moon day.
 The prize is then awarded for the most beautiful robe.

 Myanmar Festival in November: Holly robe weaving contest